 Newest Caretaker Shannon O’Toole reflects on her move to the farm!:

 As of January 1st, I will have been at Bethlehem Farm for three months.
 Sometimes, at random moments – maybe when I wake up and see the view from my bedroom of the clothes hanging from the clotheslines on the farmhouse porch, when I’m using a sawdust toilet, or when I’m chasing chickens that refuse to go into the barn at night – a thought still crosses my mind: “Is this insane?
 What am I doing here?”
 Perhaps it is insane.
 I grew up in the suburbs of a big city, lived a comfortable life, and got a degree from a great university.
 When I entered college, I wanted to go to medical school when I graduated.
-Instead, I now find myself living on a farm in the mountains of West Virginia, with hardly any cell phone service and located at least a thirty-minute drive from an interstate.
+Instead, I now find myself living on a farm in the mountains, with hardly any cell phone service and located at least a thirty-minute drive from an interstate.
 I racked up a pretty penny in student debt, yet following graduation I’ve decided to do something that doesn’t count as a “real job” – try explaining that one to my relatives.
 I shower twice a week, there’s usually always dirt under my fingernails, and I don’t flush the toilet after I pee.
+If the toilet pipe gets broken, I have no way of finding a plumber overnight.
+Unlike how you get to call the best santa clarita plumbing company for quick plumbing repair work, I do not have that choice living in the mountains.
 I see the Snapchat stories and Facebook updates of many of my college classmates wearing business casual on a daily basis, eating fancy lunches with their coworkers, partying it up in Manhattan, and going back to campus for tailgates and basketball games.
 Compared to their lives, maybe my life here really is insane – at the very least, it’s a little weird.
 But isn’t that the point?
 Bethlehem Farm is a contrast community, so if my life here didn’t look much different from the lives of my friends and family back home, something would be very wrong.

 So what’s my story as the newest caretaker, anyway?
 How did I end up here on this mountain?
 I first found myself at Bethlehem Farm a little over a year ago, in October 2015, when I came with a group of fourteen other Villanova University students on a service break trip.
 The fact that I now live at a place where I once went on a service break trip may sound silly, as if I’m somehow trying to continue living out a high point of my college experience – but it’s not like that at all.
 Once I got a taste of life at Bethlehem Farm, I couldn’t get this place out of my head, and I literally dreamed about returning.
 A week and a half after, I turned in the tassel on my graduation cap, which I probably bought from an online store like Jostens (https://www.jostens.com/apps/store/catalog/1311279/Penn-State-University/col_greg/Graduation-Caps-and-Gowns/).
 At this time, when I turned the tassel, I was back at the Farm for a short stint as a Summer Servant, during which I was discerning doing a post-grad year of service.
 I thought I would end up with the Augustinian Volunteers, but with some nudging, I turned down their offer and applied to be a caretaker instead.
 Villanova was the place where I first dove into my faith, discovered my love of service, and realized how the two inherently go hand-in-hand.
 And so really, it makes a lot of sense that Villanova led me to this place I now call my home, this place of prayer, simplicity, community, and service.
 When I entered Villanova in August 2012, I never could have even dreamed that I’d be at a place like Bethlehem Farm when I graduated.
 It’s truly incredible the places that God will lead you if you let Him.